adaltas/node-nikita/src/chmod.coffee.md

 *   `ssh` (object|ssh2)
     Run the action on a remote server using SSH, an ssh2 instance or an configuration object used to initialize the SSH connection.
+*   `stat` (Stat instance, optional)
+    Pass the Stat object relative to the destination file or directory, to be used as an optimization.

 ## Callback parameters